AlphaJack/toc/USAGE.md

 #### RStudio

 If you are using RStudio, you may want to end your comments with at least 4 `-`, `=` or `#`.
-This marks the comment as a foldable sections:
+This marks the comment as a foldable section:

 ```r
 # ################################################################ Foldable section 1 ####